 Cultivators must have their products tested in accordance with rules and guidance established in section 2.9 of this rule.
-Testing for potency of a crop must take place within the three-week period preceding a harvest.
+Testing for potency of a crop must take place prior to packaging for transfer to another licensee.
 Other testing will occur in accordance with the relevant regulations and policies.
-Test results shall be saved for no less than 1 year.
+All test results shall be saved for no less than 1 year.

-2.3.4 Adulterated Cannabis

-- (a) Cultivators must abide by all orders of the Board issued pursuant to 7 V.S.A. § 904(e)(1) and Board Rule 4. - (b) If Cannabis is adulterated due to the willful or intentional misuse of a pesticide, the Cannabis must be destroyed in accordance with section 2.2.7 of this rule and reported to the Board by: - i.
-The cultivator, or - ii.
-A testing laboratory if a testing laboratory discovers such adulteration. - (c) If Cannabis is adulterated due to no fault of the license holder they may attempt to remediate if doing so can be done safely.
-Adulteration without fault may occur due to atmospheric drift of an adulterant, or a similar natural phenomenon. - i.
-Remediation may include refinement into a manufactured product using a licensed manufacturer. - ii.
-Any remediated product needs to be retested for the adulterant subsequent to remediation. - iii.
-If an adulteration poses a public health issue subsequent to remediation the Cannabis Product will need to be destroyed in accordance with section 2.2.7 of this rule.

-2.3.5 Cultivator Packaging

-- (a) When a cultivator sells Cannabis to any licensee other than a retail licensee, packaging must include: - i.
-All requirements contained in 7 V.S.A. § 904(d); - ii.
-All baseline packaging requirements in section 2.2.8 of this rule; and - iii.
-Testing results, which can be conveyed using a website address, QR code, or similar means of providing access to testing results available on a website. - (b) When a cultivator sells Cannabis to a retailer, packaging must include: - i.
-All requirements contained in 7 V.S.A. § 904(d); - ii.
-All requirements contained in 7 V.S.A. § 907(c); - iii.
-All baseline packaging requirements in section 2.2.8 of this rule; and - iv.
-Testing results, which can be conveyed using a website address, QR code, or similar means of providing access to information accessible on a website.

-2.3.6 Cultivator Inspections

-- (a) The Board or Board designee will conduct inspections, which may or may not be noticed in advance, to ensure compliance with these rules and Title 7, Chapter 33 of the Vermont Statutes. - (b) Inspections may include: - i. collecting samples; - ii. taking photographs or video; - iii. talking to employees, principals, or owners; - iv. inspecting records; - v. inspecting equipment or vehicles used for growing, processing, or transporting Cannabis; and - vi. taking any other reasonable measure to evaluate compliance.
+- 2.3.4 Cultivator Processing - (a) The word "process" in 7 V.S.A. § 904(a) means: - i. packaging or wrapping Cannabis flower in any manner that Cannabis flower may be transported or consumed. - ii.
+Trimming Cannabis flower, or other activities necessary for preparing Cannabis flower for packaging or transport. - (b) The word "process" in 7 V.S.A. § 904(a) does not mean transforming Cannabis flower into another substance through manufacturing. - 2.3.5 Cultivator Packaging - (a) Except as provided in subsection (b) of this section 2.3.5, when a cultivator transfers Cannabis to another licensee packaging must meet the requirements of: - i.
+Section 2.2.9(a) of this rule; and - ii.
+7 V.S.A. § 904(d)(1). - (b) When a cultivator transfers Cannabis to a retail licensee and the Cannabis is intended for consumer purchase as packaged, packaging must: - i.
+Meet the requirements of section 2.2.9 of this rule; - ii.
+Meet the requirements of 7 V.S.A. § 904(d)(1); - iii.
+Meet the requirements of 7 V.S.A. § 907(c); and - iv.
+Include testing results, which can be conveyed using a website address, QR code, or similar means of providing access to information accessible on a website. - 2.3.6 Cultivator Inspections - (a) The Board or Board designee will conduct inspections, which may or may not be noticed in advance, to ensure compliance with these rules and Title 7, Chapter 33 of the Vermont Statutes. - (b) Inspections may include: - i. collecting samples; - ii. taking photographs or video; - iii. talking to employees, principals, or owners; - iv. inspecting records; - v. inspecting equipment or vehicles used for growing, processing, or transporting Cannabis; and

-- (c) Information obtained from inspections at non-cultivator Cannabis Establishments may inform inspections at cultivator licensees. - (d) Cannabis samples obtained during inspections may be used to assess consumer safety issues and may also be used by the Board for genetic testing and research into taxonomic determinations of cannabis cultivars or varieties grown.
+- vi. taking any other reasonable measure to evaluate compliance. - (c) Information obtained from inspections at non-cultivator Cannabis Establishments may inform inspections at cultivator licensees. - (d) Cannabis samples obtained during inspections may be used to assess consumer safety issues and may also be used by the Board for genetic testing and research into taxonomic determinations of cannabis cultivars or varieties grown. - 2.3.7 Sanitation

-2.3.7 Sanitation

-To the extent not already required by section 2.2.3 of this rule, cultivators will ensure:
+To the extent not already required by section 2.2.4 of this rule, cultivators will ensure:

-- (a) that any illness or bodily injury to an individual working at a cultivation site does not become a source of microbial contamination to a Cannabis crop; - (b) that litter and waste are properly removed so they do not become a source of microbial contamination; and - (c) sufficient sanitation to minimize potential for attracting, breeding, or harboring pests.

-2.3.8 Cultivation and Operations Information
+- (a) that any illness or bodily injury to an individual at a cultivation site does not become a source of microbial contamination to a Cannabis crop; - (b) that litter and waste are properly removed so they do not become a source of microbial contamination; and - (c) sufficient sanitation to minimize potential for attracting, breeding, or harboring pests. - 2.3.8 Cultivation and Operations Information